-In the days leading up to my senior year state meet, I would visualize my 1600m and 3200m races, putting myself in a wide range of situations.
+In the days leading up to my senior year state meet, I would visualize my race, putting myself in a wide range of situations.
 I'd start off picturing my ideal race but then try to think up any possible scenarios that could make me anxious.

 Here are some examples of how my thoughts would play out, as I visualized myself racing in that moment:

 Competitor goes out hot.
 How will I respond?
-If I'm on target pace at the 200m, then chill.
+If I'm on target pace through the 1k, then chill.
 I'll get him.

 Competitor stays on my shoulder.
 How will I respond?
 Throw in mini surges to test his will to stay with me.
 The moment I sense any weakness on his part, drop the hammer and break his will to fight.